Timinator2000/Algorithm_X/10 - your turn/02 - no spoon 2.md

 # Your Goal

 Using only problem-space reduction logic, no backtracking at all, you can solve test cases 1 – 8 and 10.
-To solve all the test cases with Algorithm X, you will need to use some pre-backtracking logic to shink the size of the problem you give to Algorithm X.
+To solve all the test cases with Algorithm X, you will need to use some pre-backtracking logic to shrink the size of the problem you give to Algorithm X.